It is a vain thing to imagine a right without a remedy: for want of right and want of remedy are reciprocal.

 - Sir John Holt

 She also received the top Plaintiff’s Verdict in 2015 from Courtroom View Network.
 She received the highest honor awarded by the Daily Business Review as the “2016 Product Liability Litigation Lawyer of the Year” in 2015.
-For the last 7 years in a row, she has been named as one of The Best Lawyers in America.
-Recently honored as one of the top rated lawyers in health care in the United States, Ms. Terry also was selected as one of the top 100 lawyers in the country.
-Recently, Ms. Terry was selected in the Top 50 Women Attorneys in Florida.
+For the last 8 years in a row, she has been named as one of The Best Lawyers in America.
+Recently honored as one of the top rated lawyers in health care in the United States, Ms. Terry also was selected as one of the Top 100 Lawyers in the country and Top 50 Women Attorneys in Florida.

 Before joining Searcy Denney, Ms. Terry clerked for former Chief Judge Walter Colbath of the 15th Judicial Circuit.
 A native of South Florida, she graduated cum laude from Duke University in three years, and earned a master’s degree from the University of Florida.
 She graduated with honors from the University of Florida College of Law, where she focused on First Amendment and telecommunications law.